globus/globus-sdk-python/docs/examples/timer_operations.rst

 Timer Operations Script
 -----------------------

-This example demonstrates the usage of methods on the Timer client to schedule a recurring Transfer task.
+This example demonstrates the usage of methods on the Timers client to schedule a recurring Transfer task.

 .. note::